appleseedhq/appleseed-maya/docs/source/shaders/texture/as_texture.rst

 -------

 *Output Color*
-    The color resulting from ghe *Features Mode* choice.
+    The color resulting from the *Features Mode* choice.

 *Output Alpha*
     The alpha resulting from the *Features Mode* choice, usually luminance of the color only.